missjinger/SaltyZero-Repack/README.md

 # SaltyZero's Repack
+Based on az2.0 and authorized by saltyzero@foxmail.com

 Description:

-Based on az2.0 and authorized by saltyzero@foxmail.com I'm intended to build one high expansibility and performance server with easy game APIs.
+I'm intended to build one high expansibility and performance server with easy game APIs.
+Now, it has supported for various scripts by using external dll.

 Features: